Belting Singing Technique [Step By Step Guide]

 After you’ve spent time developing and mastering each of the first four steps in this guide to belt singing, you can start using them together to find your belt register.
 By adding further support, more compression and achieving placement, you can start leaning into your sound a little bit more each day until your vowel opens up into a powerful belt.

 Remember, singing is ultimately a process of balance and control, not one of strength – don’t push, don’t strain and always aim for a comfortable balance of support and compression with a pleasant tone.
 If you try to belt in pure chest, you will not achieve a belt, but if you back off too much into a full ‘heady’ tone, you will also lack a central balance and a belt register.

 Belting is an extension of the mix register, so make sure you use our Mix Voice Booster course to develop control over your middle voice.
-A great place to start with each of these steps is the free Foundations 101 singing course available here at Bohemian Vocal Studio which will set you up with a bullet-proof foundation and the best base for a powerful belt to built upon.
-When you’re ready to take your voice to the next level with professional voice coaching, you can become a premium member or book a single Skype Lesson with me and we’ll start working towards extending your range and building your belt register.
+A great place to start with each of these steps is the free Foundation singing lesson available here at Bohemian Vocal Studio will show you how to set up a bullet-proof foundation and the best base for a powerful belt to built upon.
+A strong voice requires a strong foundation!

 If you have any questions about these how to belt singing tips, feel free to leave any feedback or questions below!